 - $15 / (-250/100) = $6.00

-Bookmaking is, after all, a business like any other and therefore, the primary goal of a bookmaker is to turn profit.
-But how do sportsbooks extract profit exactly?
-Bookies achieve this by setting the odds for the bets they offer in such a way so as to reduce volatility for themselves and guarantee their profits.
+Bookmaking is, after all, a business like any other and therefore, the primary goal of a bookmaker is to turn a profit.
+The experts at SuperBettingSites will let you know how exactly is that achieved.
+Bookies accumulate a profit by setting the odds for the bets they offer in such a way so as to reduce volatility for themselves.
 At the same time, the odds they offer should reflect the real probability of a given event happening.
 The odds are also set in such a way so as to attract relatively equal amounts of betting action for both outcomes, which balances the books.

 A bookmaker would choose their margin (which is usually between 2% and 10%) and then lay the odds for the possible outcomes on the basis of this margin.
 The margin is in practice a commission that is built into the odds of all bets and is often referred to as vigorish (vig), juice, or overround.